 In the Lab: BioStar’s next generation of probiotic formulas

 We may not have reinvented the wheel on probiotics, but BioStar has put in the time and research to develop the next generation of probiotic supplements for horses and dogs.
 We have spent the last five years studying and assessing important components and co-factors for healthy GI tracts.
-It all comes back to dirt.
+It all comes back to dirt, and the soil-based organisms found there.

 Did You Say Dirt?